 Take a moment and look around your surroundings and bring yourself into the present moment.
-Take three deep breaths in through the nose and then out through the mouth.
+Take three deep breaths through the nose and then out through the mouth.
 This three-breathe reset will calm the mind and help you be still enough to experience these energy centers.
-Now let’s take some time to go through each of the seven centers as if we are trying to clear them in meditation.
+Now let’s take some time to go through each of the seven centers as if trying to clear them in meditation.
 A routine that has been around for at least four thousand years.

 The second center contains the energy of creativity and creation and is located in the lower abdomen and gets blocked by guilt.
 Imagine warm energy in your lower abdomen and become aware of what you blame yourself for as you breathe in and let go of the guilt and burden and all of the things pulling you down as you breathe out.
 Breathe in and accept that things happen and they are in the past.
-Don’t burden yourself with past mistakes, breathe out, forgive yourself, and smile.
+Don’t burden yourself with past mistakes; simply breathe out, forgive yourself, and smile.

 The Solar Plexus

 Our center or sun is known as “the fire” chakra.
 Willpower and confidence thrive when this energy wheel is spinning, and shame blocks this energy.
 Feel the energy in your belly, breathe in, and become aware of your biggest disappointments, then breathe out and accept yourself.
 Breathe in and think of what you are ashamed of, then breathe out and accept yourself.
 Let go of the things you can’t change, accept yourself completely, and smile.